 Simply lay over the top of the turkey and tuck the foil under the two long ends of the pan.
 Meanwhile, keep the two shorter ends open.

 This foil should be removed 40 minutes before the end of cooking.
-At which time you add the glaze to allow Turkey to brown.
+At this time, you add the glaze to allow Turkey to brown.

 Cooking time for a small turkey?

-Most Turkeys will indeed, have a time already calculated on the front of the packaging.
+Most Turkeys will have a time already calculated on the front of the packaging.

-Check out the chart below to give you an idea of how long it will take to roast your size bird.
+Check out the chart below to show how long it will take to roast your size bird.
 This may vary depending on the turkey you have purchased.

 2kg / 4.5lb | 1 hr 50 min |